 You may not know you have the condition, or you may notice the external signs of having a hernia which include a small bulge or pouch-like protrusion in the abdomen.
 Over time, a ventral hernia may get larger if it is not repaired.

 What Does a Hernia In Your Stomach Feel Like?

-In this article, we’ll discuss what a hernia feels like and different signs of having a hernia.
+In this article, we’ll discuss the question, “What does a hernia feel like?” and “What are the different signs of having a hernia?”

 Symptom 1: A Bulge

 One of the main symptoms of an abdominal hernia is a soft bulge in your stomach.
-This pouch or bubble is where the abdominal lining, and sometimes other abdominal contents have pushed through the muscle wall.
+This pouch or bubble is where the abdominal lining, and sometimes other abdominal contents have pushed through the muscle wall, causing a visible bulge.
 Typically, these lumps are small, and they frequently vanish when pressed on or when lying down.

 Symptom 2: Pain

-If you notice the first two signs of having a hernia, and you then develop any of the symptoms below, seek medical attention right away.
+If you notice the first two signs of having a hernia, and you then develop any of the other hernia symptoms below, seek medical attention right away.

 Symptom 3: Constipation